idptools/metapredict/docs/usage/command-line.rst

 The ``metapredict-predict-disorder`` command from the command line takes a .fasta file as input and returns disorder scores for the sequences in the FASTA file.

-Once metapredict is installed, the user can run ``metapredict-predict-disorder`` from the command line:
+Once metapredict is installed, you can run ``metapredict-predict-disorder`` from the command line:

 .. code-block:: bash